BrianEnigma/StaticBinaries/README.md

 Voila!
 You have a collection of static binaries in your bucket.
 You can then have other EC2 instances grab them, or you can manually grab them and package them into a zip to send to Lambda.

+## TODO

+- Figure out the ImageMagick tools that don't seem to want to statically build.
+- Use CloudFormation and Roles to automatically create bucket, spin up instance, compile, and push to bucket?